-Come to think of it, thanks to all the efforts, the issue of gender equality isn’t really a worrisome problem.
-In fact, it has been found that gender diversity has an astronomical impact on profitability (Ernst & Young).
+Come to think of it, thanks to all the efforts, the issue of gender equality isn’t a worrisome problem.
+It has been found that gender diversity has an astronomical impact on profitability (Ernst & Young).

 An organization moving from zero female leaders to 30% of female leaders witnesses a 15% increase in net revenue margin—something that’s quite a robust figure in terms of skyrocketing numbers.

 But it’s not just profitability and numbers that end the debate.
 Organizations have actively started respecting the sexual orientations of individuals at the workplace by supporting health and life insurance policies for partners with LGBTQ+ identities.